 But it wasn’t until adulthood that I understood how foundational this early fascination was to my work.

 My paintings are attempts to hold onto these profound but fleeting moments.
-And to translate them into a visual language that ideally evokes the same groundedness and emotion in the viewer.
+And to translate them into a visual language that evokes the same groundedness and emotion in the viewer.

 In an age when our attention is splintered and our relationship to the natural world is increasingly experienced through screens, honoring nature in my work feels necessary to me.
 And a life-long endeavor worth pursuing.